Prototyping Social and Environmental Impact in Engineering Courses

 We aim to deploy this Systems Thinking Framework in Modules across Mudd’s engineering courses (E82, E83, E84, E85, E86, E101, E102) and in Clinic.
 These Modules will provide consistent practice for students to evaluate the environmental and sociotechnical aspects of engineering design on real-world case studies rooted in the technical expertise of each field.
 Potential examples of Module topics include Renewable energy integrated power grid modeling for E84 or Wind turbine and wind farm design for E83.
 To incorporate the Systems Thinking Framework, students in this project will assist with deploying and evaluating a prototyping process for faculty enacting large-scale curricular change.

 This is a multi-year NSF-funded project led by Profs.
 Bahena, Fowler, and Mendelson and also collaborating with Profs.
 Hawkins and Helmns.
-The student hired for this role will help us (1) develop Mudd’s Systems Thinking Framework (set of lenses to apply and questions to ask), (2) identify topics, resources, and content for Modules using the Framework, and (3) develop prototypes alongside faculty to deploy the Systems Thinking Framework in HMC engineering courses.
+The students hired for this role will help us (1) develop Mudd’s Systems Thinking Framework (set of lenses to apply and questions to ask), (2) identify topics, resources, and content for Modules using the Framework, and (3) develop prototypes alongside faculty to deploy the Systems Thinking Framework in HMC engineering courses.

 Name of research group, project, or lab